 What Makes a Survey Question Ambiguous?

 An ambiguous question in a survey results when various people interpret some word or phrase in different ways.
 The above election-meddling question contains four words that form how you interpret what the question is asking.
-Let’s take them in order.
+(Researchers would say these words “operationalize the construct.”)

 - Think.
 Various respondents might require different levels of proof to assert that they “think” or “believe” something in reality happened.
 Imagine how differently some would respond if the question asked: “Are you certain…”

 - Interfered.
 This word is open to interpretation and needs to be viewed in the context of the following prepositional phrase “in the 2016 election”.
 How you interpret “election” affects how you interpret “interfered” as we’ll see.